HumbleSituation164/orion-kl-ml-main/README.md

 If you used the results generated from this work as part of your own research, please cite the [zenodo repository](https://doi.org/10.5281/zenodo.7675609) and the paper once published.
 In the meantime, please cite this repository.

+## Requriements
+This package requires Python 3.8+, as the embedder uses some decorators only available after 3.7.

 ## Installation

 1. Use `conda` to install from the YAML specification with `conda env create -f conda.yml`